 Buy Used and Refurbished Electronics

-The latest gadgets, like the newly released iPhone X, are cost prohibitive for many holiday shoppers.
+The latest gadgets, like the newly released iPhone 13, are cost-prohibitive for many holiday shoppers.
 Rather than buying the latest tech, look to stores that sell refurbished or used devices for less.
 Even buying a slightly older model can save you hundreds of dollars.

 Brian Kramer, former director of communications for Gazelle, recommended buying pre-owned electronics.
-In a survey of 750 Gazelle users, “70 percent feel the high price of a new iPhone or iPad prohibits them from buying it as a gift,” he said, noting that many shoppers can find devices for up to 40 percent off, compared to the cost of a new device.
+In a survey of 750 Gazelle users, “Seventy percent feel the high price of a new iPhone or iPad prohibits them from buying it as a gift,” he said, noting that many shoppers can find devices for up to 40% off, compared to the cost of a new device.

 Stock Up on Discounted Gift Cards